• Skip to main content

 • 2 cups macaroni pasta add ½ teaspoon salt to the boiling water

-• ¼ cup plain yogurt
+• ⅓ cup plain yogurt

-• 1 cup shredded Cheddar cheese or any kind
+• 1 cup shredded Cheddar cheese

 Instructions

-• Drain and stir in yogurt and shredded cheese.
-Give it a taste and add a pinch more salt, yogurt, or cheese if needed.
+• Give it a taste and add a pinch more salt, yogurt, or cheese if needed.
+Add a splash of milk to thin or if it seems a little dry.
 Serve hot!

 Notes

 • Amounts don't need to be exact!
-To make this quick and easy, estimate half a boxof pasta, a big scoop of yogurt and a good handful of shredded cheese!
+To make this quick and easy, estimate half a box of pasta, a big scoop of yogurt and a good handful of shredded cheese!

 Reader Interactions